 As you can see, the costs can become insurmountable very quickly.
 But let’s talk about the cost of security real quick.

 You’re housing the sensitive data of thousands of clients, prospects, and x-clients; you must keep it safe.
 But, if you’re using an in-house system with outdated security measures, this could be a potential HIPAA risk.
 Orion noted that HIPAA fines can reach upwards of $1.5 million per year per incident for failure to comply with regulations.

 Keeping that in mind, let’s chat about the costs of running it all in general.

 It actually costs more (sometimes a lot more) to run an old system than a new one.
 The added costs are attributed to things like virus attacks, incompatibilities with newer software technology, and multiple hardware issues.
 Orion found that:

-Also, keep in mind, additional research found that PCs 4 years or older average 21 hours of downtime a year (which is a loss in productivity) and cost nearly twice as much to repair than a newer one.
+Also, keep in mind, additional research found that PCs that are four years or older average 21 hours of downtime a year (which is a loss in productivity) and cost nearly twice as much to repair than a newer one.